jjkester/moneybird-python/docs/usage/api.rst

     moneybird = MoneyBird(TokenAuthentication('token'))

-See :doc:`usage/authentication` for details on authentication.
+See :doc:`authentication` for details on authentication.

 Queries
 -------

-For queries, there are four methods, one for each type:
+For queries, there are four methods, one for each type of HTTP request:

-- get: :py:func:`MoneyBird.get`
+- Get: :py:func:`MoneyBird.get`
-- post: :py:func:`MoneyBird.post`
+- Post: :py:func:`MoneyBird.post`
-- patch: :py:func:`MoneyBird.patch`
+- Patch: :py:func:`MoneyBird.patch`
-- delete: :py:func:`MoneyBird.delete`
+- Delete: :py:func:`MoneyBird.delete`

 Method signatures
 ~~~~~~~~~~~~~~~~~